top of page

 We choose “Lucy” as the name of the place where we invite women educators at all levels to come and…

-• Walk [couraeously] tall on two feet.
+• Walk [courageously] tall on two feet.

 • Spend time in the “trees” learning, dreaming, and creating your path.